Perceptual Control Theory: Will it lead to a scientific revolution?

 PCT provides a theory about how human beings and other living systems work – how they control what matters to them.
 Take a look at the video below to get started...

+The demonstration above has recently been the topic of research - over 300 people 'fell' for the illusion, revealing the validity of a PCT account of behavior.
 You can also try out a whole range of interesting ways to illustrate perceptual control on Gary Cziko's website.

 This website gives you a glimpse at what a theory called PCT can do to help explain these things, and many, many more...